 If customers are angry, don’t interrupt them.
 It’s essential for you to hear out the whole situation.
 Additionally, use sentences that will encourage them to tell you more.
 Ask callers to validate their point of view.

 For example: “Yes, I can see that your forms broke down on Monday, April 29th.
-We are sincerely sorry for this and we will do our best to prevent it from happening.
+We are sincerely sorry for this, and we will do our best to prevent it from happening.
 Here is what we can both do together to make sure it won’t happen again.
-As compensation for inconveniences caused, please accept a discount voucher.”
+As compensation for the inconvenience caused, please accept a discount voucher.”

 #5 Ask more questions